 The following Information Sheets give guidance on the contact procedure to follow in the event of an Incident occurring within the Port of Lowestoft

-Sheet 1 should be issued to Port Tenants, Port Users and Contractors
+Sheet 1 Relevant for Port Tenants, Port Users and Contractors

-Sheet 2 should be issued to Masters and Crew on board vessels in port.
+Sheet 2 Relevant for Masters and Crew on board vessels in port.

-Sheet 3 should be issued to Masters or his representative on board a vessel working within the harbour limits and/or harbour approaches.
+Sheet 3 Relevant for Masters of vessels working within the harbour limits and/or harbour approaches.